ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 - `psdRead("C:\Users\USER\Downloads\input");` or `psdRead("C:\Users\USER\Downloads\input.psd");`

 ## Limitations:
-Only works with not compressed or run length encoded data in the psd file.
+Only works with uncompressed or run length encoded data in the psd file.